You are welcome to attend 2 events before paying the membership dues. Questions? Contact our Membership Coordinator

 Many products are not available for sale here in Norway that are available back home.
-Some things still aren't here (like Velveeta and Febreze), while other things are turning up all the time (like Dr. Pepper and chocolate Philadelphia cream cheese).
+Some things still aren't here (like Velveeta and Febreze), while other things are turning up all the time (like Dr. Pepper and pumpkin puree).
 Check out our forums for products our members have come across and want to share.
 In general, the following stores have better than average selections of American products:

 Meny at CCVest

 Many neighborhoods in Oslo have a Frukt og Grønt shop.
 These are small food stores usually run by immigrants who stock the shelves with delicious imported foods, domestic staples and beautiful fresh produce.
 Many times Frukt og Grønt shops will sell a larger variety of fruits and veggies than the chain grocery stores and they will also stock seasonal produce the big stores don't bother with.

 If you come across something you think your fellow AWC members would like to get their hands on, please let share it in the forums and/or let us know by emailing firstname.lastname@example.org.